ci-mustafa/ayina-couture/README.md

 ![Product detail Page Image](static/images/readme_images/ayina_c_product_detail.png)

 #### Toasts
 To enhance user experience and provide real-time feedback, toast notifications have been implemented throughout the platform.
 These non-intrusive pop-up messages inform users about important actions such as successful product additions to the cart or wishlist, rating submissions, login requirements, and error alerts.
-The notifications ensure smooth interaction by delivering instant and clear updates without disrupting the browsing experience.
+If there is an item in the cart, the toast notification provides a button directing users to the checkout page, ensuring a seamless purchasing process.
+If the cart is empty, the notification simply displays a message based on the action performed.
+These notifications ensure smooth interaction by delivering instant and clear updates without disrupting the browsing experience.

 ![Toasts Image](static/images/readme_images/ayina_c_toast.png)